EFTEC/MiniLang/README.md

 ## Version

+* 2.18.1 2021-08-25
+   * Fixed a problem where the language calls a custom function and there is not a service class.
 * 2.18 2021-01-16
     * Some cleanups.
 The operator "@" impacts the performance of PHP, so it is better to use isset(x)?x:null rather than @x
 * 2.17.1 2020-10-13